Camille Flammarion: Biography

 Camille Flammarion was born in Montigny-le-Roi, Haute-Marne, France.
 He was the brother of Ernest Flammarion (1846–1936), the founder of the Groupe Flammarion publishing house.
-In 1858 he became a computer at the Paris Observatory.
+In 1858, he became a professional at computery at the Paris Observatory.
 He was a founder and the first president of the Société astronomique de France, which originally had its own independent journal, BSAF (Bulletin de la Société astronomique de France), which was first published in 1887.
 In January 1895, after 13 volumes of L'Astronomie and 8 of BSAF, the two merged, making L’Astronomie its bulletin.
 The 1895 volume of the combined journal was numbered 9, to preserve the BSAF volume numbering, but this had the consequence that volumes 9 to 13 of L'Astronomie can each refer to two different publications five years apart.

 The "Flammarion engraving" first appeared in Flammarion's 1888 edition of L’Atmosphère.
 In 1907, he wrote that he believed that dwellers on Mars had tried to communicate with Earth in the past.
 He also believed in 1907 that a seven-tailed comet was heading toward Earth.
-In 1910, for the appearance of Halley's Comet, he believed the gas from the comet's tail "would impregnate [the Earth’s] atmosphere and possibly snuff out all life on the planet".
+In 1910, for the appearance of Halley's Comet, he was widely but falsely reported as believing the gas from the comet's tail "would impregnate [the Earth’s] atmosphere and possibly snuff out all life on the planet".

 As a young man, Flammarion was exposed to two significant social movements in the western world: the thoughts and ideas of Darwin and Lamarck and the rising popularity of spiritism with spiritualist churches and organizations appearing all over Europe.
-He has been described as an "astronomer, mystic and storyteller" who was "obsessed by life after death, and on other worlds, and [who] seemed to see no distinction between the two".
+He has been described as an "astronomer, mystic, and storyteller" who was "obsessed by life after death, and on other worlds, and [who] seemed to see no distinction between the two".

 He was influenced by Jean Reynaud (1806–1863) and his Terre et ciel (1854), which described a religious system based on the transmigration of souls believed to be reconcilable with both Christianity and pluralism.
 He was convinced that souls after the physical death pass from planet to planet and progressively improve at each new incarnation.
-In 1862 he published his first book, The Plurality of Inhabited Worlds, and was dismissed from his position at the Paris Observatory later the same year.
+In 1862, he published his first book, The Plurality of Inhabited Worlds, and was dismissed from his position at the Paris Observatory later the same year.
 It is not quite clear if these two incidents are related to each other.